DineshKalla/M1_Application_PersonalDairy/1_Requirements/Readme.md

+**REQUIREMENTS :**

 I am working on a project related to privacy. for that i have choosen Personal Dairy project.
 Here we can keep our personal notes very safely because it is coming with password protected feature.
+I am doing these things using C programming language where the interface allows you to do operations like ADD, VIEW, DELETE, CHANGE PASSWORD, EXIT.

 **FEATURES :**